 Greek civilization began thousands of years ago, and much of their culture has continued into current day, such as certain aspects of mathematics, engineering, and architecture.
 However, much of the Greek food we eat today is not the same as what the ancient Greeks were eating back then because the ingredients that we are familiar with were not available.
 What has continued over time, however, is the Greeks’ philosophy of cooking: use local and fresh ingredients and cook them in simple and unadulterated ways.

 Ancient Greek Pantry Staples

-The earliest cooking pots were made of clay, and similar pots (glazed and fired) are still used today in many areas.
+The earliest cooking pots were made of clay, and similar pots (glazed and fired) are still used today in many parts of the world.

-Out of necessity because refrigeration was nonexistent, in addition to cooking, ancient Greeks also preserved foods by smoking, drying, salting, and storing in syrups and fat.
+Out of necessity (because refrigeration was nonexistent), in addition to cooking, ancient Greeks preserved foods by smoking, drying, salting, and storing in syrups and fat.
 Foods were often stored with a topping of oil to keep air out.

-As it seems to be the case in modern times, the men were typically in charge of roasting the meats on spits or over coals, while the women were in charge of boiling foods and baking them in the oven.
+Similar to how men take charge of the grill in modern times, the ancient Greek men were typically in charge of roasting the meats on spits or over coals, while the women were responsible for boiling foods and baking them in the oven.

 When it came time to enjoy the meal, aristocratic people sat or lounged on couches set before low tables laden with food and ate in a communal style.
 For the common man and aristocrat alike, utensils were not used; everything was eaten with the hands.
 Bread had many purposes at the dinner table—it was used to scoop out thick soups, as a napkin to clean hands, and, when thrown on the floor, was food for the slaves or the dogs.